 As children reach their growth spurt in early puberty, the heel is one of the first body parts to grow to full size.
 Because children's bones are growing so fast, the muscles or tendons can't keep up and often become tight.
-The tight heel tendons can put a lot of stress on the heel, especially if a child is involved in athletics or other weight-bearing activity.
+The tight heel tendons can put a lot of stress on the heel, more so if a child is involved in sports or other weight-bearing activity.
 Over time, too much pressure on the heel can injure it and result in Sever's disease, also called calcaneal apophysitis.

 Facts about Sever's disease

-Children are at greatest risk of developing Sever's disease when they have reached the early part of a growth spurt in early puberty.
-For girls, this is typically around ages 8 to 10.
+Children are at greatest risk of Sever's disease when they have reached the early part of a growth spurt in early puberty.
+For girls, this is around ages 8 to 10.
 For boys, it happens somewhere between the ages of 10 to 12.
-By the age of 15, the back of the heel has typically stopped growing in most children, and Sever's disease becomes rare.
+By the age of 15, the back of the heel has stopped growing in most children, and Sever's disease becomes rare.

 Symptoms of Sever's disease